sainathpawar/chatGPT/README.md

 # chatGPT
-Recording is avilable at below youtube linl.
+Video explanation is avilable at https://youtu.be/vEljifw88xE.
+Its all about how chatGPT actually works?